skykunnu/React-Projects/README.md

 - Babel - It is a transpiler which converts jsx code into html code so that old browser can understood the code.

+- JSX(Javascript XML) - JSX is a syntax Extension (ie a js file can be extended into jsx) meaning I can do whatever things in jsx that I did in js.

+- Rules of writing JSX

+-> We cannot return multiple elements. if we want to do so wrap it under div or fragments. when jsx converts into js it converts into function call,

+-> JSX uses cameCasing.

+-> JSX uses className reason to avoid naming conflict.

+-> In JSX you have to explicitly close the tags.

+->